AlborzB/hackathon-openai-9-27-25/README.md

 - Context Pool: A named workspace shared by a team; associates repos, tasks, and memories
 - Memory Item: Structured note/event (who/when/what/refs) stored with tags for recall
 - Handoff: Explicit transfer of task ownership between agents with a summary + pointers
+ - Orchestration Run: A prompt-scoped coordination run that plans and delegates across agents
+ - Event: Append-only activity log for a run or context (for UI feeds)

 HTTP API Summary
 - POST /agents: register an agent